-Diverticulosis refers to the presence of diverticula.
-When uncomplicated, the condition is typically asymptomatic.
-Complicated diverticular disease refers to diverticular bleeding or diverticulitis, when erosion of the diverticular wall by increased intraluminal pressure or inspissated food particles leads to microperforation and inflammation.
-Among diverticulosis patients, approximately 10%-25% develop diverticulitis, or inflammation of the diverticula.
-An additional 5%-15% of patients develop diverticular bleeding, which results when an adjacent blood vessel ruptures into a diverticulum.
+Among diverticulosis patients, approximately 10-25% develop diverticulitis, or inflammation of the diverticula.
+An additional 5-15% of patients develop diverticular bleeding, which results when an adjacent blood vessel ruptures into a diverticulum.
 In adults, diverticular bleeding is the most common cause of brisk rectal bleeding.
 While the majority of diverticula in the Western world occurs in the sigmoid colon, the majority of diverticular bleeds occur in the right side of the colon, possibly due to thinner mucosal wall and wider domed diverticula in that colonic portion.

 As described below, high-fiber diets have been associated with decreased rates of symptomatic diverticular disease, while diets high in meat and fat are associated with increased incidence.
 It is hypothesized that a lack of fiber renders the stool dry and low in bulk, which increases transit time and the segmental pressure required to propel the stool through the colon.
 Over time, this increased pressure is thought to result in the formation or progression of diverticula.
 In contrast, high fiber intake results in stool that is of adequate bulk and consistency, which allows for easy passage.

 Inadequate dietary fiber intake.
-Large prospective studies have linked a low fiber intake to the development of symptomatic and complicated diverticular disease (see Nutritional Considerations). , Those who consume a vegetarian diet with high fiber intake (≥ 40 g/day) appear to have a decreased prevalence of diverticulosis.
-It is not clear, however, that fiber reduces the occurrence of asymptomatic diverticular disease. ,
+Large prospective studies have linked a low fiber intake to the development of symptomatic and complicated diverticular disease (see Nutritional Considerations below)., Those who consume a vegetarian diet with high fiber intake (≥ 40 g/day) appear to have a decreased prevalence of diverticulosis.
+It is not clear, however, that fiber reduces the occurrence of asymptomatic diverticular disease.,

 Obesity.
-In a large prospective cohort study, among men ages 40-75, elevated BMI, waist-to-hip ratio, and waist circumference were all significantly associated with diverticulitis or a diverticular bleed.
+In a large prospective cohort study, among men ages 40-75, elevated body mass index, waist-to-hip ratio, and waist circumference were all significantly associated with diverticulitis or a diverticular bleed.

 Asymptomatic diverticulosis is often incidentally identified on colonoscopy, abdominal CT scan, or barium enema.

 If diverticular bleeding is suspected, a colonoscopy may identify the site of bleeding and confirm the presence of diverticula.
-Upper GI endoscopy should also be considered to rule out upper GI bleeding.
-If the source of bleeding cannot be identified then a tagged red blood cell scan plus angiography may help isolate the problematic vessel.
+Upper gastrointestinal endoscopy should also be considered to rule out upper gastrointestinal bleeding.
+If the source of bleeding cannot be identified, then a tagged red blood cell scan plus angiography may help isolate the problematic vessel.
 Diverticular bleeding usually occurs in the absence of diverticulitis.

 The triad of left lower abdominal pain, fever, and leukocytosis suggests diverticulitis.
 Asian patients may have right-sided lower abdominal pain.
 Abdominal CT scan is the diagnostic test of choice.